 A: Functionally, the workflow plugin replaces the multijob plugin while the Workflow Stage View plugin allows a user to visualize these stages.

-Q: Can CloudBees Jenkins Operations Center manage an active-standby master architecture?
+Q: Can CloudBees Jenkins Operations Center manage an active-standby controller architecture?
 How does it keep the configuration in sync?

-Here is a sample architecture where a highly-available CloudBees Jenkins Operations Center master is managing both a non-HA master and a highly available Jenkins master: http://documentation.cloudbees.com/docs/cjoc-user-guide/_sample_architecture.html?query=ha+architecture
+Here is a sample architecture where a highly-available CloudBees Jenkins Operations Center controller is managing both a non-HA controller and a highly available Jenkins controller: http://documentation.cloudbees.com/docs/cjoc-user-guide/_sample_architecture.html?query=ha+architecture

 Q: We like the jenkinsfile, but some teams are in Perforce, not GitHub.
 Are there any plans to support jenkinsfile for other repos beside GitHub, Bitbucket and Mercurial?